 Reality: This may be true, but mainly if you retire after you’ve turned 65 — the age you become eligible for Medicare.
 And unless you had other creditable coverage until then, delaying your Medicare enrollment can bring some stiff penalties.

 Reality: False.
 Obamacare, or The Affordable Care Act (ACA), made it illegal for insurance companies to deny coverage because of a pre-existing condition.
 This includes Medicare.
 As long as you’re 65 or older, and a legal U.S. citizen, you can’t be denied Medicare coverage because you’re in poor health.

 Reality: This is mostly true, unless you missed your enrollment period for enrollment period for Medicare Supplement Insurance (Medigap).
 You have a six-month window to enroll in a Medigap plan when you turn 65.
 If you enroll during this time, an insurance company can’t deny you coverage or institute a waiting period due to a pre-existing condition.

 However, missing this enrollment period could mean you’ll be subject to medical underwriting by the insurance company when you do enroll.
 In this case, the company can deny your coverage because of a pre-existing condition.

 Reality: False.
-Many Medicare enrollees think a good Medigap plan will provide the same benefits as Medicare Advantage, but Medigap plans are designed to work alongside Medicare Parts A and B. Medigap plans typically cover costs over and above what Parts A and B cover — they don’t replace them.
+Many Medicare enrollees think a good Medicare Supplement (Medigap) plan will provide the same benefits as Medicare Advantage, but Medicare Supplement plan coverage are designed to work alongside traditional Medicare.
+Medigap plans typically cover costs over and above what Parts A and B cover — they don’t replace them.